vitorbarb/vitorbarb/README.md

 <hr>
 I am an 18 years old freshman in computer science trying to find out what i can do <br>
 with computers, books and keyboard.
 Currently enrolled in the CS programm by<br>
 the University of Brasilia.
-Getting to kmow some basic tools as python and git.
+Getting to kmow some basic tools as python and github.

 <img height="150em" src="https://github-readme-stats.vercel.app/api?username=vitorbarb&theme=chartreuse-dark" /> <img height="150em" src="https://github-readme-stats.vercel.app/api/top-langs?username=vitorbarb&theme=chartreuse-dark&layout=compact&langs_count=8"/>